mnubo/smartobjects-python-client/README.md

 ```
 _Mandatory properties_: `x_device_id` (all objects), `x_object_type` (new objects)

-Returns a list of `Result` with the completion status of each operation (and reason of failure if any).
+Returns a list of `Result` objects with the completion status of each operation (and reason of failure if any).

 #### Delete a Smart Object
 ```python